ihabunek/kickstats/README.md

 The following options are available for each project:

-* A project ID, in this case "wasteland-2".
+* [project-id] - A project ID, in this case "wasteland-2".
 Should not contain spaces, data will be saved to 'data/wasteland-2.dat'.
 * name - Project name, which will be dispayed in the GUI.
 * url - Path to the kickstarter page for the project.
 * goals - An array of funding targets which will be drawn on the chart.
 The array key is the amount required, and the value is the goal description.